- About Donor-Advised Funds

 NPT’s team of philanthropic experts can offer advisory support to help you define your charitable strategy.
 In addition to our internal expertise, our team collaborates with a national network of philanthropic advisors with deep experience in specific geographies.
 To speak with a member of the Philanthropic Services team, please call (888) 878-7900.

 NPT is one of the few donor-advised fund sponsors that makes international and non-501(c)(3) grants.
 These grants require additional due diligence to determine if the charity is eligible.
 International grant eligibility is determined through Expenditure Responsibility and Equivalency Determination, and such grants require additional monitoring.
 As a result, NPT charges additional fees which are charged to your donor-advised fund account when you recommend a grant of this type.

-NPT can make grants to charitable organizations that are tax-exempt under Internal Revenue Code (IRC) Section 501(c)(3) and public charities under IRS Section 509(a).
-NPT can also make grants to private operating foundations.
+NPT can make grants to charitable organizations that are tax-exempt under Internal Revenue Code (IRC) Section 501(c)(3) and public charities under IRC Section 509(a).
+NPT can also make grants to certain private operating foundations.
 NPT cannot make grants to private non-operating foundations.
 If you have a special grant request, please contact a member of NPT’s staff at (888) 878-7900.

 Yes.
 Please check the policies of your company.

 There is no limit to the number of grants you can recommend in a year.

 NPT’s minimum grant is $250.

 NPT does not charge a per-grant fee.
 NPT does charge additional fees for international and non-501(c)(3) grants.